DarkStarSword/3d-fixes/BoUT2/README.md

 Notes
 -----
-This is an early access episodic game and is likley to recieve numerous updates which could break these fixes (update 2 already broke one).
+This is an early access episodic game and is likely to receive numerous updates which could break these fixes (update 2 already broke one).
 Be sure to check the Helix blog for updates and if you find that one of my fixes no longer works please let me know.